 After leaving the army, Richard joined Everards Brewery in 1977.
 He spent a year at the Horsleydown Brewery in London training as a brewer, which included delivering beer on the drays.
 In 1979, after almost two years intensive training across the brewing industry, he returned to Leicester to take up the post of District Manager in the Everards Managed House Department.
 Keen to formally develop his commercial awareness Richard undertook training, which led to the ‘Institute of Directors Diploma in Company Direction’ in 1986.
 A short time after, Richard was appointed Chairman of Everards, taking over from Adrian Weston.

 Following the tradition of four generations of Everards, Richard has become actively involved in the local community.
 In 1997 he was appointed a Deputy Lieutenant for Leicestershire.
-In 2002, during Her Majesty’s Golden Jubilee year, he was High Sheriff of Leicestershire and in 2003 was appointed Vice Lord Lieutenant of the county.
+In 2002, during Her Majesty’s Golden Jubilee year, he was High Sheriff of Leicestershire and in 2003 was appointed Vice Lord Lieutenant of the county, a role in which he served for 10 years.
 In 2007 Richard was appointed Honorary Colonel of the Leicestershire, Northamptonshire and Rutland Army Cadet Force.
-He has held senior roles with several local charitable organizations including Age Concern Leicestershire and Rutland, Leicestershire Police Charitable Trust and Leicestershire and Rutland Crimebeat.
+He has held senior roles with several local charitable organizations including Age UK Leicester Shire & Rutland, Leicestershire Police Charitable Trust and Warning Zone.
 Richard is also managing trustee of the Everard Family Foundation, which since its inception in 1970 has donated nearly £1 million to a multitude of charitable causes within the East Midlands.

 In 2009, Richard was awarded an Honorary Doctor of Laws from the University of Leicester, the highest accolade the university can award.
 Richards’s on-going commitment to the community was recognized in 2011 when he was awarded an OBE in the Queens New Years Honours list.

-A keen sportsman since his days at Eton, Richard continues to enjoy a range of sports including skiing, golf,tennis and scuba diving- a passion which he jointly shares with his wife Caroline.
+A keen sportsman since his days at Eton, Richard continues to enjoy a range of sports including skiing, golf, tennis and off-piste skiing- a passion which he jointly shares with his wife Caroline.
 Richard prefers his horsepower to be vehicular and this is reflected in his enthusiasm for both two and four wheeled motorized sports.